Hazardous Chemicals Safety Law (China)

 China Notifies Draft Hazardous Properties Inspection Standard for Flammable Liquid Dangerous Goods (G/TBT/N/CHN/2217)

-China has proposed a revised national standard (GB 19521.2) to align flammable liquid inspection and classification with international UN dangerous goods regulations.
-Impacted businesses must prepare for updated testing protocols and packaging categories to ensure continued compliance and market access for hazardous chemicals in China.
+China has proposed a revised national standard to align flammable liquid classification and testing with international UN dangerous goods regulations.
+Impacted businesses should prepare for updated testing protocols and packaging categories to ensure continued compliance and market access for hazardous chemicals in China.

 eping.wto.orgChinaChina